Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 The Altitude Trampoline Park in Phoenix is a great place to burn off some energy without getting overheated on hot summer days.
 This is always a popular spot for birthday parties, but it makes a fun destination any time of the year.
-Inside you’ll find more than 17,5000 square feet of indoor trampolines, as well as a rock climbing wall, battle beam, gymnastic tumble tracks, and extreme dodgeball.
+Inside you’ll find more than 17,5000 square feet of indoor trampolines, as well as a rock-climbing wall, battle beam, gymnastic tumble tracks, and extreme dodgeball.
 Not just for kids, this is also a fun place for adults to come jump with their friends to feel like a kid again and get some great exercise!
-The facility is open from between 9am and 11am to between 8pm and 10pm daily.

 Malls are also great places to beat the summer heat and cool off without splurging on extra air conditioning costs at home.
 The Tempe Marketplace is an open-air shopping center in the city of Tempe, so you’ll get plenty of A/C with an occasional dose of sunshine between store visits.
 This mall has 1.3 million square feet of retail space that includes fun features like unique water features and laser elements.
-The mall is open from 11am to 6pm on Sundays and from 11am to 9pm every other day of the week.
 Several of the dining and drinking establishments here have happy hour specials to help you cool off even more.
-Meanwhile, live performances take place every Friday and Saturday night at 7pm at the District Stage.
+Meanwhile, live performances often take place on the weekend on the District Stage.

 Boating is another exciting way to beat the heat in Arizona, so head to Lake Powell to cool off in the beauty of nature.
 There are several marinas on Lake Powell, and house-boating is a very popular way to experience this large lake.
 Don’t worry if you don’t have your own boat because there are plenty of rental options onsite.
 You can also book a guided boat tour of the region to hop off and have a canyon adventure, see Antelope Canyon, or enjoy fine dining cuisine.